 A city that is marked by festivals, rituals, music, traditions, and an old world charm, Jaipur and its people revel in their inheritance.
 Perhaps this is why the city of gems has found a place in the Indian subcontinent as a shining example of culture, royalty, progress, and tradition, all rolled into one.

 Today, Jaipur stands precariously balanced between fast paced technology and the rustic allure of its glorious past.
-The “Pink City” of India beckons admirers and travelers that are looking for a taste of the past.
+Jaipur the “Pink City” of India beckons admirers and travelers that are looking for a taste of the past.

 The color of the city palaces will lure you into a restive calm that allows you to take in the sights and sounds of the city.
 Doused in pink, the city paints different strokes on each admirer’s soul with its opulence and beauty.